schuppo/PasswordStrengthPackage/README.md

 This package provides a validator that ensures strong passwords in Laravel 4 applications.
 It is influenced  a lot by [PasswordStrengthBundle for Symfony 2](https://github.com/jbafford/PasswordStrengthBundle).

-It is in a early stage of development but should fulfill its purpose.
+It is out now for a while and since there were no complaints it very likely fulfills its purpose.

 The provided validations include: